tim-fan/location_of_interest_checker/README.md

 ![distance to locations](./doc/distances_to_locations.png)
 **Figure:** Output of checker script, visualised in Excel.
 Column `distance_to_location_km` shows how far in km you were from the given location of interest.

+*NOTE* see [health.govt.nz](https://www.health.govt.nz/our-work/diseases-and-conditions/covid-19-novel-coronavirus/covid-19-health-advice-public/contact-tracing-covid-19/covid-19-contact-tracing-locations-interest) for the official list of locations of interest, and guidance on what to do if you have been at one.

 ## Usage